Starto Entertainment: 2025

 On April 1, 2025, another disbandment was announced, this time of a Kansai Juniors group.
 Lil Kansai was announced to stop activities on this day, with members continuing to work as individual artists within the agency, except for member Ryūko Toma, who would leave the agency on March 31.

-On April 26, Starto announced through its official website that it had entered into a business partnership with a newly established company, J-pop Legacy, led by Tadayoshi Okura of the five-member group Super Eight.
+On April 26, Starto announced through its official website that it had entered into a business partnership with a newly established company, "J-pop Legacy", led by Tadayoshi Okura of the five-member group Super Eight.
 Beginning in May 2025, J-pop Legacy will be entrusted with responsibilities including the development, discovery, and production of trainees.

+In May, announcement of Arashi's end of activities on May 31, 2026, took fans by surprise, after being the witness of their announcement of the start of a company and the group's agent contract adquired with Starto the year before.
+It was also reported that member Satoshi Ohno would leave the agency on the same day.

+On November 30, Starto shared a report that on December 31 they would be ending the agent contract the agency had with Tokio, group that disbanded in June 2025.
+Tokio had established Tokio Co., Ltd. in April 1, 2021 and got their contract with Starto on April 12.

+On December 6, Starto announced that it is holding a New Year’s countdown concert from December 31 to January 1.
+It is the company’s first such event since its establishment and the first countdown concert in three years since the final one held under the former Johnny & Associates.
+The concert is available as a paid stream on FAMILY CLUB online from 10:30 p.m.
+Netflix provides the full live performance from January 7 and releases behind-the-scenes making-of footage from January 30.